Shadows of the Damned (Xbox 360)

 Yes, the dick jokes are elementary, but poignantly used to soften the devilish discomforts.
 Yes, conceptually, this game has been done before, and very well at that.
 But there is a sly charm to be found in Shadows of the Damned; its combination of sound development and cheeky humor is strangely refreshing and utterly amusing in every way.

-If you enjoyed this Shadows of the Damned review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Shadows of the Damned review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!